neerajnarayanan/assessment-simplilearn/README.md

 To run using docker commands:

-docker-compose build
+docker compose build

-docker-compose up -d
+docker compose up -d

 Open http://localhost:3000/ to access the app.